nolan-meyer1/ThemePark-Application/README.md

 This class handles the fetching of all the parks from the QueueTimes API.

 #### *createURLRequest(T searchItem)*
-This method will still take in a search item, but because of the URL we just want to grab the URL.
-We won't be using the search item for this method, but will will still override it to use the URL we want.
+This method will still take in a search item, but here we just want to grab the URL.
+We won't be using the search item for this method, but we will still override it to use the URL we want.

 ### - $${\color{lightblue}RideConnection}$$